 This decision is surprising because the court has adamantly stated that the purpose of spousal maintenance is not to equalize the parties’ incomes.
 In the case, Lee v.
 Lee, the court stated, “equalization of the parties’ incomes by an adjustment of maintenance is without authority or precedent.”
 749 N.W.2d 51, 60 n.2 (Minn.
 App.
 2008).
 Despite this finding, many practitioners, including some mediators, improperly equalize income as a starting point for a maintenance award, rather than using it as a data point for further analysis.

-At Lake Harriet Law, we work diligently for our clients, to help them receive the best terms in their divorce, including a fair and equitable financial settlement.
+At Lake Harriet Law, we work diligently for each client to obtain the best possible settlement.
 If you are considering a divorce, contact our team to begin designing a legal strategy to protect your future.

 Randall A. Smith – Managing Attorney 612-750-4843